The Backpack Program

 How is the Food Distributed?

 Volunteers deliver bags to Mesa County District 51 schools by Friday morning, or the last day of school for the week.
 The bags are discreetly given to the students to take home for the weekend.

 When is the Food Distributed?

-See our 2016/2017 Calendar below.
-Click on image to view full size or print a copy.
+See our 2017/2018 Calendar below.
+Click on image to view full size PDF and print a copy.

 What Children Qualify for the bags of food?

 There are no financial or other qualifications, other than a child and parent filling out a simple form requesting a bag of food.

 Kids Aid is supported by tax deductible contributions from individuals, businesses and organizations.